Installation

-A new electrical panel is one of the bigger things an electrician will do in your home this decade.
-Here's what to expect, before you book.
+A new electrical switchboard is one of the bigger works an electrician will do in your home.
+Here's what to expect for install.

 Pick-up from wholesaler